457 visa: Requirements

-Holders of a 457 visa may be employed for a period of up to four years and may bring any eligible family members, including same-sex partners, who have unrestricted work and study rights in Australia.
+Holders of a 457 visa may be employed for a period of up to four years and may bring any eligible family members, including partners, who have unrestricted work and study rights in Australia.
 "If your sponsor is a start-up business or has traded in Australia for less than 12 months, then the visa will be granted for 18 months."
 Holders of the subclass 457 visa have no limit on the number of times they travel in and out of Australia.

 Employers must be approved by the Department of Immigration and Border Protection as an approved sponsor.
 Primary subclass 457 visa holders are restricted to working for their sponsor and may not work (or volunteer) for any other organisation (other than associated entities as defined by the Corporations Act).
 In order to change employer and sponsor, the "new employer" must be or become an approved 457 sponsor and then lodge a 457 nomination.
 Once the nomination is approved, the employer obligations will shift to the new employer and the visa applicant is restricted to working for it.
 There is no need to apply for a new 457 visa within the validity of the visa.

 Employees must also meet minimum levels of skill and English language requirements, in addition to character and health requirements.
 Some trades occupations and passport holders from certain countries may be required to do a skills assessment (see the TRA website).

 It is common for 457 visa holders to apply for a permanent Australia residents visa with a view to permanently settle in Australia and become Australian citizens.